xprime480/dogpack/README.md

-# Red Dog Virtual Machine
+# The Dog Pack Project

-This is (or will be) the Red Dog Virtual Machine, optimized for continuation-based programming.

-We'll see.
+This project is for exploration on topics in implementing virtual machines.
+No guarantees are made for any of the code contained herein.